BenedictWilkins/world-of-bugs/README.md

 ### Texture Corruption ✔️

 A texture may render incorrectly/become corrupte for various reasons, for example, offsets incorrectly set, the UV map is incorrect or other shader related issues.
-Similar visually jaring effects may also be due to lighting problems.

 | Example | Mask    |
 | ------- | ------- |